Kitchen Remodel Cost Estimator

 Calculate Your Cabinet Budget

-When trying to work out a budget for your remodel, try the Kitchen Cabinet Kings calculator above.
-Aim for a kitchen remodel worth 15 percent of the home's fair market value.
-Above this level, you’d spend more on the remodel than you'll be able to recoup in equity.
+Designing a kitchen on a budget?
+No problem.
+Simply use our kitchen renovation cost estimator to estimate the cost for kitchen remodel.
+Aim for a kitchen remodel worth 15 % of the home's fair market value.
+Above this level, you'd spend more on the remodel than you'll be able to recoup in equity.

-Also, stay under budget by 10 percent to allow for overages.
+Also, stay under budget by 10 % to allow for overages.
 For example, if you're willing to spend $5,500 on your remodel, budget for $5,000.
-The extra 10 percent is your safety net.
+The extra 10 % is your safety net.

 According to the National Kitchen & Bath Association, a good break down of your overall budget looks like this: